guireibar/teamcity-documentation/topics/system-requirements.md

 #### CPU

-TeamCity can utilize multiple CPU cores, so increasing their number might make sense.
-For a production TeamCity usage we recommend using at least 4 CPU cores.
+TeamCity Server can utilize multiple CPU cores, and it makes sense to use at least 4 CPU cores for production purposes.

 #### Memory